← Back to Topics

 Requirements for Pass-Through Treatment

-1. Entity-Level Qualification: The stock is qualified small business stock in the hands of the partnership (determined by treating the partnership as an individual) [IRC §1202(g)(2)(A)]
+1. Entity-Level Qualification: The stock must be QSBS in the hands of the partnership, assessed as if the partnership were an individual.

-2. Holding Period: The partnership held the stock for at least 3 years (or more than 5 years for stock acquired on or before the applicable date) [IRC §1202(g)(2)(A)]
+2. Holding Period: The partnership must have retained the stock for a minimum of 3 years, or more than 5 years if the stock was acquired on or before the stipulated date.

 Section 1045: Partnership Rollover Regulations